Vapok/Sitecore.SharedSource.DynamicSites/README.md

 Utilizes all Sitecore API Site Caches for each Dynamic Site, works with Analytics, Page Editor, Experience Analytics, and Experience Editor!

 Open to comments and suggestions.

-Future Enhancements:
-- Add more options to Site Definition.